Wes Miller

 Warren Weston Miller (born January 28, 1983) is an American basketball coach and former player, who is the head men's basketball coach at the University of Cincinnati.
 Born in Greensboro, North Carolina, he played at the collegiate level for James Madison University and the University of North Carolina–Chapel Hill, where he graduated in 2007.
 Professionally, Miller played for London Capital of the British Basketball League.
-Prior to that, he was head coach at UNC Greensboro, and served stints as an assistant coach at Elon University and High Point University.
+He was previously head coach at UNC Greensboro, and served stints as an assistant coach at Elon University and High Point University.

 Playing career

-Miller attended New Hampton Prep in New Hampton, New Hampshire.
+A native of Greensboro, North Carolina, Miller attended New Hampton Prep in New Hampton, New Hampshire.
 Miller played one year at James Madison before transferring to North Carolina to play for Roy Williams, where he successfully walked on to the basketball team.
 He was redshirted for the 2003–2004 season.
 Miller played on the Tar Heel team that won the 2005 National Championship.
-He graduated in 2007 with a bachelor's degree in political science and after graduation he wrote a book titled The Road to Blue Heaven about his road to the University of North Carolina and his years playing there.
-After graduation, Miller played one season for the London Capitals of the British Basketball League.
+He graduated in 2007 with a bachelor's degree in political science, and after graduation he wrote a book titled The Road to Blue Heaven about his road to the University of North Carolina and his years playing there.
+After graduation, Miller played one season for London Capital of the British Basketball League.